danielde720/news-pipeline/README.md

 ## <p align="center"> Overview </p>

 This project is an event-driven, decoupled architecture designed to fetch the latest news about the boxer Canelo Alvarez, who recently had a significant fight.
 The pipeline leverages various AWS services and is built to be resilient,scalable and easily maintainable.
+Im using a News API that provides up-to-date information about pretty much anything you can think of however its not real time data it has a 24 hour latency.
+You can get your own API key from [News API](https://newsapi.org/).
+We created a s3 bucket with 2 prefixes one for the raw data and one for the transformed data.
+We then created our lambda functions fetch_load which fetches the data from the api in batches and then saves and loads it into the raw bucket and then trigger_glue for transformation and loading into the transformed data bucket and along with our utility function which functions as a error handler for both fetch_data and trigger_glue and the glue notebook that grabs data from the raw bucket, flattens it and transform the files from json to parquet and we partition everything by dates to solve a incremental loading problem that I had without using partitions and overall it just looks cleaner and more organized

 ### <p align="center"> Event-Driven Architecture </p>